 - i2Brain: Free trial period available

 I have removed this section from the page because you will now find all the relevant information that pertains to this branch of the IQ Matrix (plus plenty more) within the IQ Matrix Guide for Beginner’s eBook and mind map.

 Mind Mapping Study Tips

 While I was at University, I managed to perfect a method of studying from a mind map that dramatically accelerated my ability to learn and remember large chunks of information.
-In fact using this method, I managed to develop my capacity to achieve photographic memory.
+In fact, using this method, I managed to develop my capacity to achieve a photographic memory.

 Mind Mapping Software for Homework Help